 CENAMER is a combination of CENtral AMERican countries that work together as one for ATC Service.
 The controlling Authority is COCESNA.
+It's real name is the MHCC/Central American FIR - but most people just call it Cenamer.
 The actual controllers are in Tegucigalpa, Honduras, but control the airspace of Belize, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.